easypanel-io/website/docs/04-templates/linkding/index.md

 ## Description

 linkding is a simple bookmark service that you can host yourself.
-It's designed be to be minimal, fast, and easy to set up using Docker.
+It&#39;s designed be to be minimal, fast, and easy to set up using Docker.

 ## Instructions

-If the login fails with a error 500, please restart the "linkding" app service.
-This can be caused by the database not being properly reachable at linkding's first start.
+If the login fails with a error 500, please restart the &quot;linkding&quot; app service.
+This can be caused by the database not being properly reachable at linkding&#39;s first start.

 ## Links